Traveling to the UK:

 Travel restrictions for entering the UK:

-All the travelers coming into the UK must have a negative covid-19 test taken 72 hours before their arrival into the UK.
+All travelers coming into the UK must have a negative covid-19 test taken 72 hours before their arrival in the UK.
 They will have to complete Passenger Locator Form before arriving in the UK.